The Impact of Inclusive Language in Your Photography Business

 What is Gender Identity and Why Do Pronouns Matter?

 Gender identity refers to one’s innate sense of gender.
-If we imagine gender exists on a spectrum with “male” and “female” at either end, some people feel they exist in a gender category that is different from the one they were assigned at birth.
+If we imagine gender as a spectrum with “male” and “female” at either end, some people feel they exist in a gender category that is different from the one they were assigned at birth.
 Others may feel that their gender identity exists somewhere in between these two poles.
 People who refer to their gender as non-binary (and often use they/them pronouns) generally describe their gender identity as falling outside this scale entirely.

 When we take the time to ask what another person’s pronouns are, we establish that we respect their identity and that we’re taking the time to learn how to address them properly.
 This is especially important for transgender and nonbinary people who have historically struggled on issues of equality and acceptance.
-If you're looking for a guide to gender identity terms and correct pronoun usage, NPR has an incredible article for that.
+If you're looking for a guide to gender identity terms and correct pronoun usage, NPR has an excellent resource for that.

 How to Be a Great Ally